jadijadi/lpic1book/content/1013_change_runlevels_and_shutdown_or_reboot_system.md

 # When our UPS tells us power has failed, assume we have a few minutes
 # of power left.
 Schedule a shutdown for 2 minutes from now.
-# This does, of course, assume you have powerd installed and your
+# This does, of course, assume you have powered installed and your
 # UPS connected and working correctly.
 pf::powerfail:/sbin/shutdown -f -h +2 "Power Failure; System Shutting Down"